Basics of Bariatric Surgery

 Bariatric surgery helps patients lose substantial weight, through a simple surgical procedure.
 This part we have all heard of.
-What many don’t know is that it can also result in a positive improvement of non-alcoholic fatty liver disease (NAFLD), according to new research presented at the Digestive Disease Week (DDW).
+What many don’t know is that it can also result in a positive improvement of non-alcoholic fatty liver disease (NAFLD), according to new research presented in the Digestive Disease Week (DDW).
 Researchers at the University of South Florida-Tampa found that bariatric surgery seemed to resolve liver inflammation and even reversed early-stage liver fibrosis – the thickening and scarring of liver tissue – by reducing fat deposits in the liver.

 “About 30 percent of the U.S. population suffers from this disease, and more than half of this group is under the category of severely obese,” said Michel Murr, MD, lead researcher of the study, professor of surgery and director of Tampa General Hospital and USF Health Bariatric Center.
 “Our findings suggest that providers should consider bariatric surgery as a treatment of choice for non-alcoholic fatty liver disease in severely obese patients.”